 - 1. If the request is older than sixty days (based on the PendingRequests.RequestTime), delete the record from the table and continue with the next row. - Find a corresponding CertificateTemplate datum for this pending request using the FindCertificateTemplate algorithm specified in section 4.4.6.1.
 Use PendingRequests.PolicyId, PendingRequests.TemplateOID, and PendingRequests.TemplateName to initialize variables of the algorithm instead of using the certificate as input.
 If no CertificateTemplate instance was found, continue with the next record. - 3.
 Retrieve pending certificate request as follows: - 1.
-If the value of the PendingRequests.Protocol is "WCCE", use information stored in the PendingRequests.RequestId column to retrieve the certificate request from the issuer stored in the PendingRequests.Issuer datum as specified in [MS-WCCE] section 3.1.1.5.2.5. - 2.
-If the value of the PendingRequests.Protocol is "WSTEP", use information stored in the PendingRequests.RequestId column to retrieve the certificate request from the issuer stored in the PendingRequests.Issuer datum as specified in [MS-WSTEP] section 3.1.7.3. - 4.
-If retrieval resulted in a certificate being issued: - 1.
-Add the new certificate to the Certificates.CurrentCertificates and Certificates.ToBeAdded lists. - 2.
-Autoenrollment SHOULD add a row to the ProcessedEnrollment table to record the successful certificate enrollment.<20>
+If the value of the PendingRequests.Protocol is "WCCE", the client MUST retrieve the pending certificate request by invoking the local event, "retrieving the pending certificate request", described in [MS-WCCE] section 3.1.1.6.1, using the following parameters: